 October Long Weekend Labour Day

 The October long weekend falls right in the middle of the school holidays and there are lots of fun things for kids to do.
-Ride the waterslides at Jamberoo Action Park, meet the new giraffe calves at Taronga Western Plains Zoo Dubbo, ride horses on the beach in Port Stephens and join Elvis the crocodile for feeding time at the Australian Reptile Park.
+Ride the waterslides at Jamberoo Action Park, meet the animals at Taronga Western Plains Zoo Dubbo, ride horses on the beach in Port Stephens and join Elvis the crocodile for feeding time at the Australian Reptile Park.

 Make the most of the break and explore more of Regional NSW on a road trip.
 From Sydney, you can tackle the Greater Blue Mountains Drive and the Grand Pacific Drive along the South Coast.
 Follow the Rainforest Way and Waterfall Way in the north of the State, the Kosciuszko Alpine Way from Canberra or the Snowy Valleys Way in the Riverina.